 It also includes helping build, in collaboration with UNICEF, the capacity of the government to enforce the law prohibiting the distribution of non-iodized salt.
-MI helped establish a local cooperative of Bima salt farmers to produce labelled iodized salt for distribution through community health centres and local markets.
+Nutrition International helped establish a local cooperative of Bima salt farmers to produce labelled iodized salt for distribution through community health centres and local markets.

 With the aim of significantly accelerating the production of iodized salt, we are providing technical assistance for upgrading iodization capacity in two of the largest salt processors in East Java, which will boost production of adequately iodized salt in Indonesia considerably.
 It is anticipated that this activity will benefit an additional 66.7 million people within two years.

 We are also providing assistance to some 150 small and medium-scale processors in Java to help them improve the quality of their iodized salt, and are helping raw salt farmers develop business models to improve the profitability of iodization activity.

 Nutrition International will help to develop viable models for expansion of iron and folic acid (IFA) supplementation.
 This includes helping build capacity within the antenatal care program in health centres, private clinics and hospitals to manage supplementation activity, supporting activity to educate women about the importance of supplementation, and assisting with program evaluation.

 A demonstration project in two districts – Lebak and Purwakarta – aims to strengthen the existing IFA supplementation program to improve coverage and utilization rates among pregnant women.